 “What makes me most disappointed is that I had built great relationships with players of the team," said Blodgett, who said he would be open to coaching at Penn again later in his career.
 "More than anything, I would’ve loved to see them succeed moving forward.”

-Penn men’s golf sport administrator Jake Silverman, Penn men’s golf sport board co-chair Mark Junewicz, Bob Heintz, University President Amy Gutmann, and four individual Penn men’s golf alumni whose careers overlapped with Blodgett all declined requests to comment.
+Penn men’s golf sport administrator Jake Silverman, Penn men’s golf sport board co-chair Mark Junewicz, Bob Heintz, and four individual Penn men’s golf alumni whose careers overlapped with Blodgett all declined interview requests.

 A glance at the past